ttuff/fox_den/docs/index.md

 # Sunny 3BD Retreat Near CU – Great Winter Rates

+### Listing & Overview (QR)

 > All bookings, messaging, and payments are handled securely through Airbnb.
 > This page is just an easy way to see details and photos in one place.

 [:material-airbnb: View listing on Airbnb](https://www.airbnb.com/rooms/1529214807731831639){ .md-button .md-button--primary target="_blank" }